 - Create disaster plans to determine the best ways to support customers during disruptions caused by weather, natural disasters, or political upheaval.

 In addition to being good for the environment, green initiatives are good PR for your brand.
 In 2019, 87% of B2B buyers said they consider a company’s brand values and philanthropy when choosing suppliers.
 Imagine explaining why your company is listed on an environmental advocacy organization’s “Dirty Dozen” list.

 Are you ready for a premier service supply chain partner?
 Call Flash Global.

 We have earned the trust of some of the world’s largest data storage OEMs, forming partnerships with companies that have annual combined revenues of more than $150 billion.

 We are with you every step of the way, monitoring and strengthening every link in your service supply chain.
 Our services include:

 - Worldwide support.
-Flash Global has operations is more than 130 countries.
+Flash Global has operations in more than 140 countries.

 - Spare parts logistics.
 Always have the right parts in the right places at the right times.

 - GDPR compliance.
 We only stock GDPR compliant products.
 We can also help data storage facilities with their GDPR compliance efforts.